 - Case presentation

 What do Forensic Behavioral Scientists Do?

 There are many different answers to this question.
-With so many valuable skills, forensic behavioral scientists are in high demand across the job market.
 Here are a few examples of the duties they commonly perform:

 - Threat assessment for schools and universities

 - Understanding and helping develop public policy solutions to help mitigate crime and violence